karmakrafts/JBPL/README.md

 ### How to use it as a CLI tool

+First get a prebuilt JAR of the **jbpl-assembler-cli** or build one yourself.
-The JBPL macro assembler can be invoked as a simple CLI application as follows:
+Afterward the JBPL macro assembler can be invoked as a simple CLI application as follows:

 ```shell
 java -jar jbpl-assembler-cli.jar --input <inputFile>.jbpl